justcopyai/monorepo/README.md

 ## Contribution

-Want to add your project to GigaJS?
+Want to add your project to the Monorepo?

 1. Ensure it's production-ready
 2. Include clear documentation